KoloboIsMe/MetaHub/README.md

 # MetaHub
-Projet de développement Web à 6
+Projet de développement Web à 6.

+TO DO :
+    - Effectuer les TO DO de tous les fichiers
+    - S'occuper des namespace